elkcityhazard/chef-frank/content/kitchen-tools/food-safety-tips/_index.md

 ---
 title: Food Safety Tips
 author: elkcityhazard
+description: "Welcome to the food safety section of our site.
+Here you can learn tips about safe food preparation and sanitation."
 type: page
 date: 2019-12-16T17:43:05+00:00

 ---
-Welcome to our food safety section of our site where we offer Quick Easy Food Safety and Tips to make food prep safe and insure food quality.
+Welcome to our food safety section of our site where we offer Quick Food Safety and Tips to make food prep safe and insure food quality.
 Don&#8217;t take chances with food safety.

 ## Food Safety